 Effective Cold Call Flow

-The flow of your cold calling endeavors needs to be natural, but still, put the sales rep in control of the call.
+The flow of your cold calling endeavors needs to be natural, but still, put the sales rep in control of the cold call.

 An introduction should be short, sweet, and to the point.
 “Hi, is this Robert at Culinary Care?
 This is Maude from Johnson Financial.
 I’ll keep this brief, since you’re busy–”